This is the famous Bangkok, the main gateway to the Orient and its greatest city.

 Rush Hour in Bangkok

-Speaking of Wat Pho, which just recently has been granted the prestigious Unesco Memory of the World award for its canons (religious texts) and ancient wisdom depicted and carved on 1,140 marble plates set in decorative frames.
-Wat Pho is the largest and oldest temple in Bangkok with the most cherished collections of Buddha images in Thailand, you could easily spend half a day there admiring the mesmerizing tile work and wandering around beautifully tended gardens with statues of Marco Polo.
-Wat Pho is also famous as Thailand's first school for traditional Thai massage and is one of the best places to experience traditional Thai massage.
+Speaking of Wat Pho, which has been recently granted the prestigious Unesco Memory of the World award for its canons (religious texts) and ancient wisdom depicted and carved on 1,140 marble plates set in decorative frames.
+Wat Pho is the largest and oldest Buddhist temple complex in Bangkok.
+Its collection of more than one thousand Buddha images is the most cherished in Thailand, along with one of the largest single Buddha images at 46 meters (151 ft) in length.

-Nearby in the Banglampoo district are the notorious Thief Market and Khao San Road, well-known amongst youth, backpackers, and budget travelers for its cheap guest houses, splendid food, and spirit of the neverending party.
+Nearby in the Banglampoo district are the notorious Thief Market and Khao San Road, well-known amongst youth, backpackers, and budget travelers for their cheap guest houses, splendid food, and spirit of the neverending party.
 Another worthy of noting area is the Yaowarat, Bangkok's famous Chinatown, settled down in the middle of the city.
 It is one of Bangkok's prevalent daytime markets.

 Further to the east is the city's main shopping district with a principal market called Siam Square, where strolling around you will find dozens of small shops, fashion boutiques, cozy cafes, clubs, cinemas, and theaters, including the famous Hard Rock pub, well embraced by the local yuppies and foreign visitors alike.